 The F-14 Tomcats were assigned to the NAS Oceana in 1974.
 The F-14 replacement air group (RAG) squadron was established in 1976.
 The F/A-18 Hornets arrived at the air station between 1998 and 1999.

-The NAS Oceana base is home to 19 fighter or attack squadrons, flying more than 250 advanced aircraft of the US Navy.
+The Naval Air Station Oceana base is home to 19 fighter or attack squadrons, flying more than 250 advanced aircraft of the US Navy.
 The air station operates 18 F/A-18 Hornet squadrons.
 Fleet Composite Squadron 12 (VFC-12) provides air combat manoeuvring training.
 Fighter Attack Squadron 106 (VFA106) provides Hornet training and Fighter Squadron 101 (VF-101) provides support for Tomcat training.

 The fleet area control and surveillance facility at Virginia Capes conducts surveillance and manages the sea and air traffic control of the Virginia Capes warning areas.
 The Fleet Readiness Center Mid-Atlantic provides intermediate and depot level maintenance support to the tenant squadrons.
 It also assigns technicians to aircraft carriers home-ported on the east coast.
 The Port Operations Department allots berths and anchorages, and monitors the docking and undocking of ships.